jingjing-shi/WordCount_AmazonEMR/README.md

 - Clone this repo to your local machine.

 #### Create cluster
-- We'll start off by creating an AWS EMR cluster, just as in the first assignment.
+- We'll start off by creating an AWS EMR cluster.
 Head over to [AWS EMR](https://aws.amazon.com/emr/) and get started.
 - Click on Create cluster and configure as per below -

 ![img](http://imgur.com/Ed6DlBS.jpg)